 DHT also seems to be bad for hair too and some research has noted saw palmetto helps hair grow by blocking DHT.
-While there are not many studies, this blocking of DHT may be why saw palmetto is in hair supplements such as Halo Beauty.
+While there are not many studies, this blocking of DHT may be why the herbal is in hair supplements such as Halo Beauty.

 Saw Palmetto And Birth Control Pills

 Some women are concerned that supplements containing saw palmetto might interfere with birth control pills and put them at an increased risk of pregnancy.
-After I did some digging, I noticed other credible websites like WebMd and Drugs.com mentioning this also.
+After I did some digging, I noticed other credible websites like WebMD mentioning this also.

 I got more interested and decided to do a deep dive into the research.

-I first searched the National Library of Medicine for these phrases:
+I first searched the National Library of Medicine for: